agena-tech/sondra/README.md

   </a>
 </p>

-**An open-source platform for multi-domain autonomous agent workflows.**

 Sondra is a unified AI agent system designed for users who need a single, powerful environment instead of fragmented tools for research, security testing,